-FAO Specification 384.013 / WG (January 2013)
+FAO Specification 384.013 / WG (December 2021)

-This specification, which is PART ONE of this publication, is based on an evaluation of data submitted by the manufacturer whose name is listed in the evaluation report (384.013/2010).
+This specification, which is PART ONE of this publication, is based on an evaluation of data submitted by the manufacturer whose name is listed in the evaluation report (384 / 2010).
 It should be applicable to relevant products of this manufacturer, and those of any other formulators who use only TC from the evaluated sources.
 The specification is not an endorsement of those products, nor a guarantee that they comply with the specification.
 The specification may not be appropriate for the products of other manufacturers who use TC from other sources.
-The evaluation reports (384.013/2010), as PART TWO, form an integral part of this publication.
+The evaluation report (384 / 2010), as PART TWO, forms an integral part of this publication.